 Macquarie perch recovery - let's get serious about the recovery of Maccas

 The VFA, under the Freshwater Fisheries Management Plan, has a commitment to the recovery of our freshwater fish species.
 Now is the critical moment to secure the survival of Maccas.
-The VFA is working with partners using an integrated approach to make this a reality.
+The VFA is working with partners right across the Murray Darling Basin using an integrated approach to make this a reality.
 Only by working together can we safeguard the future of this unique and iconic species

 The Victorian Fisheries Authority, together with key partners, have worked hard over a number of years to rebuild and re-establish Macquarie perch populations.
 We’ve invested significant resources into production and stocking, habitat restoration, and research to better understand the species.

 However, a number of barriers and challenges to the recovery of Maccas remain.

 The VFA in conjunction with key partners getting serious about the recovery of Maccas and are embarking on a holistic and integrated approach.

 After extensive efforts to build up awareness and commitment for Macquarie perch recovery amongst recreational fishers, agencies and research organisations, the VFA has been successful in obtaining a $3.7 million 3-year research program from the Fisheries Research and Development Corporation (FRDC) to finally Crack the Code on the captive breeding of Macquarie perch.
 For the first time, this project will coordinate investment and research into Macquarie Perch from 15 contributing partners, including: